pjekel/cbtree/documentation/StoreModelAPI.md

 *query:* Object | String
 > A JavaScript object as a set of JavaScript 'property name: value' pairs.
 If
-> the *query* argument is a string, the value is used to match store item
+> the *query* argument is a string, the value is used to match store items
-> identifiers.
+> identifier.

 *onComplete:* Function (optional)
 > If an onComplete callback is specified, the callback function will be called
-> just once, after the last storeItem has been updated as: *onComplete(matches, updates)*.
+> just once, after the last storeItem has been updated as: *onComplete(matches, updates)*
+> were *matches* equates to the total number of store items that matched the
+> query and *updates* equates to the number of store items that required an
+> update.

 *scope:* Object (optional)
 > If a scope object is provided, the function onComplete will be invoked in the